AlexHoecht/Sysc3303_ClientServer/README.md

 - .classpath

 ### Instructions for Transferring Files
+If at any time an unexpected error occurs in any class, terminate all processes and restart from step 1.

 1. Run class Server
 2. Run class ErrorSimulator, if applicable
 3. Specify the error to be simulated via the console, if applicable